 Transfection Assay

-The functional relevance of miR-146b was carried out by transfecting with either miR-146b mimic or a non-targeting negative control miRNA mimic (Thermo Scientific). were cultured in 6 well plates until confluency followed by transfection with 0.5% DharmaFECT®1 in combination with either miR-146b mimic or non-targeting negative control miRNA mimic at final concentrations of 100 nM.
+The functional relevance of miR-146b was carried out by transfecting human bone marrow derived SSCs with either miR-146b mimic or a non-targeting negative control miRNA mimic (Thermo Scientific).
+Human bone marrow derived SSCs were cultured in 6 well plates until confluency followed by transfection with 0.5% DharmaFECT®1 in combination with either miR-146b mimic or non-targeting negative control miRNA mimic at final concentrations of 100 nM.
 After incubation for 48 hours, RNA was extracted for qPCR analysis and protein was obtained for western blotting at 72 hours.

 Statistics